Wizard (board game): Gameplay

-The concept of armor is also introduced in Wizard.
+Armor is also introduced in Wizard.
 Wearing armor reduces the number of hit points from opponents' successful attacks, but penalizes the character's Dexterity score.

 Game components of Wizard include a hex sheet for use as a map, a set of rules, and laminated counters to be used for characters and opponents.

 Development and publication history

 In 1977, Metagaming Concepts pioneered the concept of the microgame, a small, simple wargame packaged in a ziplock bag.
-The first in Metagaming's MicroGame line was Ogre, a mini-wargame designed by Metagaming employee Steve Jackson.
-The third game in the MicroGame series was Jackson's Melee, and #6 was Wizard, published by Metagaming in 1978.
+The first MicroGame was Ogre, a mini-wargame designed by Metagaming employee Steve Jackson.
+The third game in the MicroGame series was Jackson's Melee, and the sixth was Wizard, published in 1978.

 Both Melee and Wizard were expanded and re-released as Advanced Wizard and Advanced Melee, with many role-playing elements added to the basic fantasy combat system.

 Melee, Wizard and gamemaster supplement In the Labyrinth eventually formed Metagaming's The Fantasy Trip (TFT) fantasy role-playing system in 1980.
 Jackson had wanted TFT published as one boxed set, but when Howard Thompson, owner of Metagaming, decided to release it as four separate books instead of a boxed set, and changed his production methods so that Jackson would not be able to check the final proofs of the game, Jackson left Metagaming and founded Steve Jackson Games later that year.

-When Steve Jackson released Generic Universaal Roleplaying System (GURPS) in 1986, some of the concepts used in Wizard were used in the GURPS fantasy supplements.
+When Steve Jackson released Generic Universal Roleplaying System (GURPS) in 1986, some of the concepts used in Wizard were used in the GURPS fantasy supplements.

 In late 2017, Jackson used a provision of U.S. copyright law to reclaim the rights to The Fantasy Trip, allowing Steve Jackson Games to re-release Wizard in 2019.